The show must go online

 - La Monnaie has also put up its production of Tristan und Isolde, with artistic concept by Ralf Pleger and Alexander Polzin, set design by Polzin and direction by Pleger, as well as Aida, with set design by Polzin.

 - Opera North's entire Wagner Ring Cycle is available to view, conducted by Richard Farnes.

 - Wigmore Hall has opened up its archive during this period, including a video of its Britten Gala last September, which featured Allan Clayton, who also appears in Beethoven's Mass in C major with the Vienna Symphony Orchestra.

-- Benjamin Shwartz was due to conduct Duisburg Philharmonic in a subscription concert this week, but instead they've released a recording of Dvořák's Symphony No.7, made last month.
+- Benjamin Shwartz was due to conduct Duisburg Philharmonic in a subscription concert, but instead they've released a recording of Dvořák's Symphony No.7, made last month.